Definition

 A well-written test case includes:

-• Title: Brief description of what's being tested
+• Title: Brief, descriptive summary of what's being tested

 • Actual Results: What actually happened (filled during execution)